-Bleeding from your bum is one of the most common haemorrhoid symptoms.
+Bleeding from your bottom is one of the most common haemorrhoid symptoms.
 If this sounds familiar, you could have piles.

 You’ll probably think the worst if you discover blood in your stool or on your toilet paper.
 Whilst this, of course, could be a sign of something more serious, it is more than likely that you have developed a haemorrhoid.
 This is especially likely if the rectal bleeding is a one-off episode and not ongoing.

 Above all other symptoms of having haemorrhoids, bleeding piles is probably the most common first sign, as well as the one that is most likely to prompt people to seek help – after all, it is a worrying sight.

 If you find that you do have bleeding hemorrhoids, the most common reason is squeezing too hard when opening your bowels.
 This may be alleviated by simply adjusting your diet to include more fruit and fibre and to drink more liquids.

 In other instances, your hemorrhoid could be inflamed and filled with blood causing it to tear slightly.
 This is probably at the more scary end of the scale as it can result in what looks like a pool of fresh blood in the toilet basin.